 CARLOS CASTANEDA: The Nogales Bus Station Meeting

-After borrowing the camper we I stocked up on every imaginal piece of pre-quickie mart junk food that we could find, then drove up to the high desert ranch owned by my Stepmother to borrow the ranch jeep.
-Originally my buddy and I were hoping big-time to borrow my stepmother's early model 1940s four wheel drive Ford wooden station wagon she bought brand new from the factory to use for our trip.
-It had been in storage for years and I had been bragging about it over-and-over to my buddy, at least since I bought and started restoring my own woodie around the 10th grade.
-I told him the last time I saw my stepmother's wagon it was just sitting around in some garage gathering dust and never used.
-However when push came to shove, I was told somewhere along the way the woodie had simply just up and disappeared and unusual in her actions toward me, mum about the whole thing.
-That was a real loss, and for me, my stepmom's silence hit both ways.
+After borrowing the camper we stocked up on every imaginal piece of pre-quickie mart junk food that we could find, then drove up to the high desert ranch owned by my Stepmother to borrow the ranch jeep.
+Originally my buddy and I were hoping big-time to snag-off my stepmother's early model 1940s four wheel drive Ford wooden station wagon she bought brand new from the factory to use for our whole trip, start to finish.
+It had been in storage for years and I had been bragging about it over-and-over to my buddy, at least since I bought and started restoring my own woodie between the 10th and 11th grade.
+I told him the last time I saw my stepmother's wagon it was just sitting around in a garage some place gathering dust.
+Because of that dust it was washed and waxed on occasion, otherwise, it went unused and unmoved.
+However, when push came to shove, I was told somewhere along the way the woodie had simply just up and disappeared and unusual in my stepmother's actions toward me, mum about the whole thing.
+That was a real loss, and for me, with my stepmom's silence and the woodie gone, it hit both ways.

 (please click image)